QOSGroup/qos/docs/install/validator.md

 ### Claim tokens

 You can always get some `QOS` by using the [Faucet]().
-The faucet will send you 10QOS every request, Please don't abuse it.
+The faucet will send you some QOS every request, Please don't abuse it.

 You can use the following command to check the balance of you account.
 ```bash